Regularized Q-learning: Preliminaries and Notations

-Stability and stabilization of (\ref{eq:switched-system}) have been widely studied for decades.
+Stability and stabilization of~(\ref{eq:switched-system}) have been widely studied for decades.
 Still, finding a practical and effective condition for them is known to be a challenging open problem.
-For example, contrary to linear time-invariant systems, even if each subsystem matrix $A_{\sigma}$ is Hurwitz, the overall switching system may not be stable in general.
+Contrary to linear time-invariant systems, even if each subsystem matrix $A_{\sigma}$ is Hurwitz, the overall switching system may not be stable in general.
 This tells us that tools in linear system theories cannot be directly applied to conclude the stability of the switching system.

-Another approach is to use the Lyapunov theory ~\cite{Khalil:1173048}.
+Another approach is to use the Lyapunov theory~\citep{Khalil:1173048}.
 From standard results in control system theories, finding a Lyapunov function ensures stability of the switching system.
-In this paper, we prove that if the switching system consists of negative definite matrices, then we can always find a common quadratic Lyapunov function and ensure its stability. \begin{proposition} Consider the switching system~(\ref{eq:switched-system}), and assume that each subsystem matrix, \(A_{\sigma}\), is negative definite for all \(\sigma \in \{1,\dots,M\}\).
-Then,~(\ref{eq:switched-system}) is globally asymptotically stable. \end{proposition} We will use this fact to prove the convergence of the proposed algorithm.
-In particular, the proposed Q-learning algorithm can be modelled as a switching system, whose subsystem matrices are all negative definite.
+If the switching system consists of matrices with strictly negatively row dominant diagonals, defined in Definiiton~\ref{def:sdd} in the Appendix, or negative-definite matrices, we can always find a common (piecewise) quadratic Lyapunov function to ensure its stability.
+We use this fact to prove the convergence of the proposed algorithm. \begin{lemma} Consider a switched system in~(\ref{eq:switched-system}).
+Suppose one of the following two conditions hold: \begin{enumerate}[noitemsep] \item[1)] Each $A_{\sigma}$ for $\sigma\in\gM$ has a strictly negatively row dominating diagonal, i.e., \( [A_{\sigma}]_{ii}+\sum_{j\in\{1,2,\dots,n\}\setminus\{i\}}|[A_{\sigma}]_{ij}|<0\) for all $1\leq i \leq n$. \item[2)] $A_{\sigma}+A_{\sigma}^{\top}\prec 0$ for all $\sigma \in \mathcal{M}$. \end{enumerate} Then, the origin of~(\ref{eq:switched-system}) is asymptotically stable. \end{lemma} The proof is given in Appendix~\ref{app:sec:lem:switched_system_stability}